FaabLondon/WDI_LDN_PROJECT2/readme.md

 ###### Create restaurant
 * On this page, users can create their own restaurant and can use filestack to upload a restaurant picture.
-On form submission flags any missing field or incorrectly entered field is flagged.
+On form submission, any missing field or incorrectly entered field is flagged.

 <p align="center"><img src="https://i.imgur.com/PoVN1Z2.png" width="700"></p>